 The Arts Board seeks individuals from a variety of backgrounds.
 Public funds belong to all Minnesotans, so a broad spectrum of perspectives and experiences is vital to our grant making process.
 When selecting reviewers, the Arts Board will give special consideration to geographic representation from throughout the state, ethnic and racial diversity, and a balance of those with previous experience with people who will bring new perspectives to the grant review process.

-- have access to a computer with an Internet connection; and
+have access to a computer with an Internet connection and intermediate computer skills; and

-have a background in at least one artistic discipline or artistic tradition; or
+have a background in at least one art form, artistic tradition, or arts administration; or

 What do I do if selected?